 - Always try to lock both the tire and frame portion to the rack.

-- Do not leave a new bike unlocked.
-New bikes have the most value to thieves and they look for them.
+- New bikes have the most value to thieves and they look for them.

 - Be alert to suspicious activity near the bike racks / storage areas and notify Public Safety if observed.

 - When not in use or unattended, always keep your bike locked/secured.

 - Do not lock your bike to small trees, aluminum or wooden posts or chain link fences.
 These items can be easily cut or broken.